 It contains outputs to the NAP Content Provider that have been created from data objects provided by functionality in the Manage Traffic Functional Area that are the response to a previous request to create, update delete Content Provider related metadata in the store of NAP Metadata.
 The response can be either “successful” or “failed”, which must be accompanied by a reason for the “failure”.
 In case of invalid authorisation credentials, the Content Provider should be invited to (newly) register through the Manage NAP User Registrations function.
 Also based on the successful request it contains data objects from the NAP Metadata store related to that NAP Content Provider.

-===========

-TODO:

-- IMPORTANT check naming conventions for this double functionality (either update data or get back data objects of the CP) and harmonize among the DFs

 tnap.cp-registration_response

 Date Modified: 14.01.2025 22:46:46, GUID: {AFD11DEB-11FE-4692-8BEB-B81835B7A4AD}